coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacn:: is_var @one_term

-   This tactic checks whether its argument is a variable or hypothesis in the current local context.
+   Checks whether :n:`@one_term` is a variable or hypothesis in the current goal context or in the opened sections.
+If it is not, the tactic fails.

 .. exn:: Not a variable or hypothesis.
    :undocumented:

+.. todo PR: could use some help with the following

+.. tacn:: is_cofix @one_term
+   :undocumented:

+.. tacn:: is_const @one_term
+   :undocumented:

+.. tacn:: is_constructor @one_term
+   :undocumented:

+.. tacn:: head_of_constr @ident @one_term
+   :undocumented:

+.. tacn:: is_fix @one_term
+   :undocumented:

+.. tacn:: is_ground @one_term
+   :undocumented:

+.. tacn:: is_ind @one_term
+   :undocumented:

+.. tacn:: is_proj @one_term
+   :undocumented:

+.. _equality:

 Equality
 --------